WVURAIL/dspira/forum/electronics.md

 {%- assign room = site.data.forum.rooms[page.room] %}
 {%- assign url = "https://github.com/" | append: site.data.forum.repo | append: "/discussions/categories/" | append: room.slug %}

-This room is for the electronics between the horn and the computer: low-noise amplifiers, filters, the software-defined radio, cables, connectors and power, and the noise and gain questions that come with them.
-It is the Electronics category of the DSPIRA discussions on GitHub, open for anyone to read and for anyone with a free GitHub account to post in.
+Discuss amplifiers, filters, SDRs, cables, connectors, and power here.
+This room covers receiver electronics and their noise and gain requirements.
+This links to the Electronics category in DSPIRA's GitHub discussions.
+Anyone can read it.
+Posting requires a free GitHub account.

 <p>
    <a class="btn btn-wvu-blue" href="{{ url }}">Open the {{ room.category }} discussions on GitHub</a>